garden-io/garden/docs/reference/module-types/container.md

 [services](#services) > [ports](#servicesports) > containerPort

 The port exposed on the container by the running process.
 This will also be the default value for `servicePort`.
 This is the port you would expose in your Dockerfile and that your process listens on.
-This is commonly a non-priviledged port like 8080 for security reasons.
+This is commonly a non-privileged port like 8080 for security reasons.
 The service port maps to the container port:
 `servicePort:80 -> containerPort:8080 -> process:8080`